sourcegraph-testing/gitpod/operations/observability/mixins/README.md

 * Use harvester previews.
 Monitoring-satellite is deployed on those previews by default
 ```
 /werft with-vm=true
-# Just in case your PR requires extra configuration on Prometheus side (and you have a new branch on https://github.com/gitpod-io/observability with such changes)
+# Just in case thy PR requires extra configuration on Prometheus side (and you have a new branch on https://github.com/gitpod-io/observability with such changes)
 # You can add the line below
 /werft withObservabilityBranch=<my-branch>
 ```